Stuartlab-UCSC/hexmap-view/docs/devSource/viewerInstallDev.rst

  start db
  start www

-Log files are in $HEXMAP/log.
+Log files are in the log directory.

+Other scripts are described in bin/README.

 Sphinx